Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 • Printed books usually cost more for the customer.
 For example, as of the time of this writing, the John Grisham novel A Time For Mercy costs $9.99 on Kindle and $13.89 on paperback.

-• Getting books in the hands of customers is way slower than with eBooks.
+• Getting books into the hands of customers is way slower than with eBooks.
 An eBook is available to read immediately.
 A printed book must be created, stored, and shipped to the customer.

 eBooks